ArchipelagoMW/Archipelago/worlds/shorthike/docs/setup_en.md

 ## Installation

-1. Open the [Modding Tools GitHub page](https://github.com/BrandenEK/AShortHike.ModdingTools/), and follow the installation instructions.
-After this step, your `A Short Hike/` folder should have an empty `Modding/` subfolder.
+Open the [Randomizer Repository](https://github.com/BrandenEK/AShortHike.Modding.Installer) and follow the installation instructions listed there.

-2. After the Modding Tools have been installed, download the [Randomizer](https://github.com/BrandenEK/AShortHike.Randomizer/releases) zip, extract it, and move the contents of the `Randomizer/` folder into your `Modding/` folder.
-After this step, your `Modding/` folder should have `data/` and `plugins/` subfolders.

 ## Connecting